Algorithmic canonical stratifications of simplicial complexes: Stratification

 \begin{nul}[Shriek pullback vs. star pullback] Let $F: P \to \Sp$ be a sheaf on $P$.
 Then there are at least two reasonable definitions for a map of posets $\pi: P \to Q$ to be a $F$-stratification of $P$: \begin{enumerate} \item For every $x \in Q$, the restriction of $F$ to the fiber $P_{\pi = x} \coloneq \{ x\} \times_Q P$ is locally constant. \item For every $x \in Q$, let $i_x: P_{\pi \leq x} \coloneq Q_{\leq x} \times_Q P \to P$ denote the sieve inclusion.
 Then $((i_x)^!
 F)|_{P_x}$ is locally constant, where $(i_x)^!$ is defined as in \ref{shriekFiberSequence}. \end{enumerate}

-Taking $F = \LL_P$, we note that the map $\pi: P \to [n]$ of Def.~\ref{dfn:strat} satisfies the second condition but not generally the first.
-To explain, recall from Prop.~\ref{prp:shriekFunctoriality} that given a sieve inclusion $i: Q \to P$ with complementary cosieve inclusion $j: P-Q \to P$, we have $\LL_Q \simeq i^! \LL_P$ and the resulting fiber sequence
+Taking $F = \LL_P$, we note that the map $\pi: P \to [n]$ of Definition \ref{dfn:strat} satisfies the second condition but not generally the first.
+To explain, recall from Proposition \ref{prp:shriekFunctoriality} that given a sieve inclusion $i: Q \to P$ with complementary cosieve inclusion $j: P-Q \to P$, we have $\LL_Q \simeq i^! \LL_P$ and the resulting fiber sequence

 Suppose that $P-Q = G$ is the generic strata.
 Then even though $(\LL_P)|_G$ is locally constant, it may fail to be the case that $(i^\ast j_\ast)(\LL_P|_G)$ is locally constant, so the question of local constancy of $\LL_{P-G}$ differs from that of $(\LL_P)|_{P-G}$.
 For example, consider the poset of simplices of the ordered simplicial complex with vertices